3qnexx/nexxPLAY-android/readme.md

 Please find the complete documentation of the nexxPLAY android SDK following this [link](https://play.docs.nexx.cloud/native-players/nexxplay-for-android).

+If you need Ad Support in the Player, please notice, that starting with Version 6.3.00 this Functionality needs the AdManager Plugin.
+Follow this [link](https://play.docs.nexx.cloud/native-players/nexxplay-for-android#ad-support)

 nexxPLAY for android also supports Flutter.
 Find more Info about this following this [link](https://play.docs.nexx.cloud/native-players/nexxplay-for-flutter).

 ## Widget documentation